 Exemption/Order General Conditions The excavated natural material exemption 2014 The excavated natural material order 2014 The chemical concentration or other attributes of the excavated natural material listed in the Excavated Natural Material Exemption must not be exceeded.
 The excavated natural material can only be applied to land as engineering fill or used in earthworks.
 ENM handling, processing and testing requirements are outlined in detail in the exemption.
 The excavated public road material exemption 2014 The excavated public road material order 2014 The excavated public road material can only be stored within the road corridor at the site where it is to be applied to land.
 The excavated public road material can only be applied to land within the road corridor for public road related activities including road construction, maintenance and installation of road infrastructure facilities.
 This exemption does not apply to the land application of excavated public road material on any land outside the road corridor.
 The excavated public road material cannot be applied on private land.
 The consumer must apply the relevant waste within a reasonable period of time.
 The reclaimed asphalt pavement exemption 2014 The reclaimed asphalt pavement order 2014 The reclaimed asphalt can only be: Applied to land for road related activities including road construction or road maintenance activities, being: A use as a road base and sub base, Applied as a surface layer on road shoulders and unsealed roads, and Use as engineering fill material.
 Used as an alternative raw material in the manufacture of asphalt.
 The recovered aggregate exemption 2014 The recovered aggregate order 2014 The chemical concentration or other attribute of the recovered aggregate listed in the recovered aggregate exemption must be met.
 The recovered aggregate can only be applied to land for road making activities, building, landscaping and construction works.
-This approval does not apply to any of the following applications: Construction of dams or related water storage infrastructure, Mine site rehabilitation, Quarry rehabilitation, Sand dredge pond rehabilitation, Back-filling of quarry voids, Raising or reshaping of land used for agricultural purposes, and Construction of roads on private land unless: The relevant waste is applied to land to the minimum extent necessary for the construction of a road, and A development consent for the development has been granted under the relevant Environmental Planning Instrument (EPI), or It is to provide access (temporary or permanent) to a development approved by a Council, or
+This approval does not apply to any of the following applications: Construction of dams or related water storage infrastructure, Mine site rehabilitation, Quarry rehabilitation, Sand dredge pond rehabilitation, Back-filling of quarry voids, Raising or reshaping of land used for agricultural purposes, and Construction of a road, and A development consent for the development has been granted under the relevant Environmental Planning Instrument (EPI), or It is to provide access (temporary or permanent) to a development approved by a Council, or